MetaHG/Reddit-opinions-polarization/README.md

 ```
 Above is a schematic description of the structure of the repository.
 As we need to perform computations on the cluster using pyspark, most of the files and folders of the repo serve for this purpose.

+* The _docs_ folder contain the source code from our web site serving as a Data Story of the project.

 * The _eggs_ folder contains the python libraries we need to deploy on the cluster packaged into eggs.

 * The _jobs_ folder contains the python files with the code needed to be run on the cluster for our computations.

-* The _notebooks_ folder contains all the notebook that were created in order to do some data exploration and analysis. **DataCollection.ipynb** is the notebook containing the results for this milestone, and the notebook on which we will be working until the end.
+* The _notebooks_ folder contains all the notebook that were created in order to do some data exploration and analysis. **DataCollection.ipynb** is the notebook containing all the results from our work which were good enough to be presented.
 The other notebook were temporary notebooks used to do some smaller scale computation or testing.
 The two .py files on this folder are used by the main notebook (DataCollection) in order to reduce the amount of code within it.

-* The _report_ folder contains the template for the final latex report.

 * The _scripts_ folder contains shell script we developped in order to facilitate our interaction with the cluster: **connect.sh** allows us to connect to the cluster, **sync.sh** will copy the content from this repository into the user filespace of the cluster, **run.sh** is used to run a selected job from the folder _jobs_ and finally, **fetch.sh** is used to retrieve locally the results from our jobs computed by the cluster saved into parquet format.